 Step 2: Plate the Patties

 Place the patties on a microwave-safe plate.

 Place in the oven for one to two minutes, depending on their thickness, then flip.
 Press a patty gently with your finger to see if it is hot on the bottom.
 If it is, it is finished reheating.

-Remove the patties from the microwave and place the buns in to heat for 20 to 30 seconds.
+Remove the patties from the microwave and place the buns in to heat for 20 to 30 seconds, maybe even less.
 Bread will quickly overheat, especially on a high setting, becoming hard and crusty within minutes of removal from the microwave.